manuelJung/redux-ruleset/docs/apiReference/condition.md

 # Condition

-Sometimes to [target](./target.md) key is not enough information to decide, if you want to invoke a rule or not, so you have the `condition` key.
+Sometimes the [target](./target.md) key is not enough information to decide, if you want to invoke a rule or not, so you have the `condition` key.
 It will be invoked when the [target](./target.md) matches and the consequence is allowed by the rule's concurrency.
-The `condition` is a function that recieves the action and the `getState` method and should return a boolean:
+The `condition` is a function that recieves the `action` the `getState` method and the context and should return a boolean: